metakgp/naarad/SUBSCRIPTION_INSTRUCTION.md

 In order to receive unrestricted real-time notifications on the mobile applications, follow the steps below for your specifc device(s).

+> [!Tip]
+> It is also recommended to disable "Battery Saver" to not have any unwanted delay.

 #### iOS

 Enable `Background App Refresh` for the __ntfy__ app on both __Wifi & mobile data__.